fraunhoferportugal/parentcoach-website/african-co-design-academy.md

 - Naveen Bagalkot, Srishti Manipal Institute of Art, Design and Technology, Manipal Academy of Higher Education
 - Nervo Verdezoto, Cardiff University
 - Shaimaa Lazem, City of Scientific Research and Technology Applications
-- Thulani Ngubane, Human Sciences Research Council
+- Thulani Ngubane, Human Sciences Research Council<br/><br/>

 ## Registration and funding support

 The summer school has no participation cost, but [registration](https://forms.gle/utuAmGL9yYgbFZg87) is required until October 13th, 2023.

 Meals and refreshments will be offered during the summer school for all participants.
-Moreover, we will offer 8-10 scholarships to support the travel and accommodation of participants.
+Moreover, we will offer 8-10 scholarships to support the travel and accommodation of participants.<br/><br/>

 ## Contact
-For doubts and clarifications about the summer school, please send an email to beatriz.felix AT fraunhofer.pt and ctill AT varsitycollege.co.za.
+For doubts and clarifications about the summer school, please send an email to beatriz.felix AT fraunhofer.pt and ctill AT varsitycollege.co.za.<br/><br/>

 ## Sponsor
-The African Co-Design Academy acknowledges the support from the SIGCHI Development Fund and the ParentCoach project.
+The African Co-Design Academy acknowledges the support from the SIGCHI Development Fund and the ParentCoach project.<br/><br/>